 The Zontafax also listed information regarding its members.
 Members had been written about if they were in the news, on the radio, or achieved an award.
 In a Zontafax from 1942, it was stated that Dr. Margaret Schley was at her summer home; a map provided directions on how to get there if any Zontians wanted to visit her.
-Also, Sophie Wittman became Mrs. Leon Frank with the same home address, 108 Lancaster Avenue.4 If any home addresses, businesses, jobs, or phone numbers changed, they were noted in the Zontafax.
+Also, Sophie Wittman became Mrs. Leon Frank with the same home address, 108 Lancaster Avenue.
+If any home addresses, businesses, jobs, or phone numbers changed, they were noted in the Zontafax.

 The club wanted its members to stay connected and up to date.
+Image 8: Courtesy of The Buffalo History

 Museum